ibm-cloud-docs/satellite/managed-services.md

 # Supported Satellite-enabled IBM Cloud services
 {: #managed-services}

-Learn about the IBM Cloud services that are supported by {{site.data.keyword.satellitelong_notm}}, how to set up access to satellite-enabled IBM Cloud services, and which services support RHCOS hosts.
+Learn about the IBM Cloud services that are supported by {{site.data.keyword.satellitelong_notm}}, and which services support RHCOS hosts.
 {: shortdesc}

 | Service | Description of support | Supported by RHCOS hosts |